 Should you document a personal loan agreement?

 For a personal loan agreement to be enforceable, it must be documented in writing and signed by both parties.
 You may choose to keep a copy in your county recorder’s office if you wish, though it’s not legally necessary.
-It’s sufficient for both parties to keep their own copy, ideally in a safe place.
+It’s sufficient for both parties to store their own copy, ideally in a safe place.